 Anodyne floated alone in the vast expanse of space.
 He drifted in an ice tomb that he allowed to consume him.
 It started off small, a mere frosted flaking on his skin.
-Those flakes grew and met, holding hands they created strong bonds, consuming one another whole, until they were one upon him.
-Emboldened by their success they grew; a thickness was soon around Anodyne until his shape was lost to the refractions of the ice.
-A sphere of blue held Anodyne, cracks and malformed structures fractured the image of him.
+Those flakes grew and met, holding hands; they created strong bonds, consuming one another whole until they were one upon him.
+Emboldened by their success, they grew; a thickness was soon around Anodyne until his shape was lost to the refractions of the ice.
+A sphere of blue held Anodyne; cracks and malformed structures fractured the image of him.
 Distorting and breaking him apart.
-He did not breath, nor did he think, he merely listened.
-At first the void of space offered him nothing, but once the layers of ice took hold he began to hear.
-Ear drums pressed heavily against their cold captor Anodyne listened through the vibrations that resonated within the ice.
-He did not listen for sound, he listened to force.
+He did not breathe, nor did he think; he merely listened.
+At first, the void of space offered him nothing, but once the layers of ice took hold, he began to hear.
+Eardrums pressed heavily against their cold captor.
+Anodyne listened through the vibrations that resonated within the ice.
+He did not listen for sound; he listened to force.
 He determined distance, size, and cause with every echo that pressed into his ears.
-But his endeavour to find what he was looking for seemed to be in vain.
-Pulse after pulse he listened, ears sharp he pinpointed everyone, even those that arrived together.
+But his endeavor to find what he was looking for seemed to be in vain.
+Pulse after pulse, he listened, ears sharp he pinpointed everyone, even those that arrived together.
 But the vibrations he was looking for were nowhere to be found.

 There was a momentary pause as Anodyne watched the hairs on his arms stand on end.

-Eyes open once again he stared up at the nights sky, strange stars filled the black of space.
+Eyes open once again, he stared up at the night sky; strange stars filled the black of space.
 Two moons rose and bathed him in a pale red light while he noticed others bowed before him, chanting in worship.

 “From the sky, now on soil.
 He touched the stone and didn’t spoil.”

-Sitting up he rubbed his temples.
-His head feeling twice its actual size.
-Staggering to a stand the worshippers raised their heads, then their arms.
-The chant stopped and they were overcome with wails.
+Sitting up, he rubbed his temples.
+His head feels twice its actual size.
+Staggering to a stand, the worshippers raised their heads, then their arms.
+The chant stopped, and they were overcome with wails.
 A man at the front of the crowd hushed those behind him and turned toward Anodyne.